bonitasoft/bonita-doc/md/ubuntu-openjdk-tomcat-postgresql.md

 Finally, make sure that the user that runs the Tomcat server, is the owner of all Bonita "home" files:

+* Create a folder for Bonita specific configuration and runtime info: `sudo mkdir /opt/bonita`
 * Change folders and files ownership: `sudo chown -R tomcat7:tomcat7 /opt/bonita`

 ### JVM system variables